themattchan/lamb/NOTES.md

 all supercombinators are in scope to each other (i.e. sc-decls will be compiled to a c header).

+if we decide that we need a separate desugarer (e.g. to separate desugar logic from parser), it should suffice to implement the full concrete syntax as pattern synonyms in a separate module.

 --------------------------------------------------------------------------------
 ## implementation details